 Once you have added Phishing Tackle's technical information, we can deliver emails without being filtered and identified as a threat.

-- You will need to add our sending domain and our IP addresses which is found in our technical allowlisting information here.
+- You will need to add our sending domain and IP addresses, which can be found in our technical allowlisting information here.

 Step 2 - Add an internal and external spoofed sender allow entry in Microsoft Defender